Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 where $u \colon \x \to \x^{\triangleright}$ is the canonical inclusion.
 As a consequence of (Der 4), the functor $u_!$ is fully faithful because $u$ is so.
-In particular, there is a canonical isomorphism $F \cong u^* u_!(F)$ and therefore we may assume that $G$ is an extension of the diagram $F$.
+In particular, there is a canonical isomorphism $F \cong u^* u_!(F),$ and therefore we may assume that $G$ is an extension of the diagram $F$.
 We claim that $G$ is a colimit diagram in $\C$ for the functor $F$.
-For this, it suffices to prove that for each sieve between finite posets $v \colon \y' \to \y$ in $\dia$, the canonical map
+For this, it suffices to prove that for each sieve between (nerves of) finite posets $v \colon \y' \to \y$ in $\dia$, the canonical map

 is a $\pi_0$-isomorphism, where $c_y$ denotes the constant functor at $y \in \C$ in the respective functor $\infty$-category.
-We will do this by expressing $\pi_0$ of the domain and the target of this map \eqref{comparison_map} in terms of morphism sets in the (1-)category $\der_{\C}(\x^{\triangleright} \times \y)$ and then using the derivator properties of $\der_{\C}$.
+We will do this by first expressing $\pi_0$ of the domain and the target of this map \eqref{comparison_map} in terms of morphism sets in the (1-)category $\der_{\C}(\x^{\triangleright} \times \y)$ and then use the derivator properties of $\der_{\C}$.

 First, note that we have a canonical isomorphism of morphism sets:

 where $\pi_{\x^{\triangleright}, \y} \colon \x^{\triangleright} \times \y \to \x$ denotes the projection functor.
 Similarly, we have canonical isomorphisms